jonhue/blurry.js/README.md

 You have some configuration options:

 * `blur`: Blur radius as defined by [StackBlur](https://github.com/flozz/StackBlur).
-Accepts an a float value.
+Accepts a float value.
 Defaults to `100`.
 To find a value you like check out the [StackBlur demo](http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html).
 * `delay`: Milliseconds to wait before removing the blur effect.
 Accepts an integer.
 Defaults to `1000`.

 ---